Introduction

 MixedDecoherenceProduct

-Operators and Systems
+Operators

-For spins, the operators and systems represent
+For qubits, the operators represent

 \[